isomerpages/moe-lakesidepri/index.md

             Interested parties are invited to submit their proposals.
           link_text: Check more here
           link_url: /school-canteen-advertisement-notice/
+        - title: Mother Tongue Language Forthright 2025
+          date: 08 April 2025
+          announcement: MTL Fortnight and Primary 4 Cultural Camp were vibrant events filled with fun, friendship, and culture!
+Aligned with the theme “Strengthening Friendships Across Cultures in a Complex World,”
+          link_text: Check more here
+          link_url: /mtl-forthright-2025/
         - title: International Friendship Day
           date: 07 April 2025
           announcement: The theme for International Friendship Day is Strengthening